silverwind/droppy/README.md

 }
 ````

-- `useSSL` Whether the server should use HTTPS (SSL).
-Requires both the key file, `httpsKey` and the certificate, `httpsCert` to be set.
+- `useSSL`: Whether the server should use HTTPS (SSL).
-- `port` The listening port.
+- `port`: The listening port.
 For HTTPS, you may want to set it to 443.
-- `readInterval` The time in milliseconds between full directory scans.
+- `readInterval`: The time in milliseconds between full directory scans.
 Reducing it results in a little more responsiveness at the cost of more file I/O.
-- `mode` The access mode with which files are created.
+- `mode`: The access mode with which files are created.
-- `httpsKey` and `httpsCert` The paths to you RSA private key and SSL certificate.
+- `httpsKey` and `httpsCert`: The paths to you RSA private key and SSL certificate.
 Only used if `useSSL` is enabled.
-Self-signed certificates are supported, in case you just want end-to-end encryption.
+Sample self-signed files are provided.
 - `db` Location of the user database file.
-- `filesDir` The directory which serves as the server's root.
-Can be relative or absolute.
+- `filesDir`: The directory which serves as the server's root.
-- `resDir` The directory which contains the public resources.
+- `resDir`: The directory which contains the compiled resources and images.
-- `srcDir` The directory which contains the server html/js/css sources.
+- `srcDir`: The directory which contains the html/js/css sources.